hackthecrisis2020/coepi-backend-go/ios/README.md

 After this is confirmed, move device2 to the background and after 15mins+, neither of the two above functions get called.

+Then if either device moves their app back to the foreground, the logs show that each of the functions referenced above get called almost immediately.

 2. MAJOR: How to get Android Centrals to be able to scan and discover iOS Peripherals
    * (We have a backup solution, but it would be more ideal to have a more direct/precise solution)